LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 We first start the loop by using the operator:

-1. Type '[' into the input box.
+1. Type `[` into the input box.
 `[`
 Since we are aiming to print in a ascending order we need to move the data pointer to the begining.
-2. Enter '<<' into the input box.
+2. Enter `<<` into the input box.
 `<<`
 This moves the data pointer to cell 0
-We start by printing cell 0, which is has '1' assigned to it.
+We start by printing cell 0, which is has `1` assigned to it.
-3. Enter '.' followed by '+' into the input box
+3. Enter `.` followed by `+` into the input box
 `.+`
 This prints 1 then increments cell 0.
-Now we have to move the data pointer to cell 1, which has '\n' assigned to it and invoke the new line function.
+Now we have to move the data pointer to cell 1, which has `\n` assigned to it and invoke the new line function.
-4. Type '>' followed by '.' into the input box
+4. Type `>` followed by `.` into the input box
 `>.`
 This moves the pointer to cell 1 and then prints a new line.
-Lastly, we move the the data pointer to cell 2, which has '9' assigned to the cell and will act as a counter.
+Lastly, we move the the data pointer to cell 2, which has `9` assigned to the cell and will act as a counter.
-5. Enter '>' followed by '-' into the input box.
+5. Enter `>` followed by `-` into the input box.
 `>-`
 Now we end the loop by simply using the closing square bracket.
-6. Type ']' into the input box.
+6. Type `]` into the input box.
 `]`
-This loop will utilize the counter '9' we have assigned earlier and loop until the counter reaches 0.
+This loop will utilize the counter `9` we have assigned earlier and loop until the counter reaches 0.

 ## Step 3 - Resetting the counter